iovisor/gobpf/README.md

 ## Examples

-Example code can be found in the `examples/` directory, e.g.
+Sample code can be found in the `examples/` directory.
+Examples can be run as
+follows:

 ```
 sudo -E go run examples/bcc/perf/perf.go